 The key to delicious low-price coffee is to go with a darker roast.
 The flavor caused by roasting brings out a good taste from less-expensive coffee beans.
-For a good example, expensive espresso roasts are usually made with inexpensive beans.
+In fact, expensive espresso roasts are usually made with inexpensive beans.

 The hidden treasure on the bottom shelf of many supermarkets is Seattle’s Best Number 4 Roast.
 It’s roasted just enough to be delicious, but not enough to get a burnt taste.
 The No.4 is basically an Italian roast, which is parent company’s Starbucks best-selling roast.

-I tried a Number 2 roast, but it tastes like the cheap coffee that it is.
+I tried a Number 2 roast, but it tastes cheap.
 The Number 3 was okay, but really, Number 4 is the sweet spot of this line of coffee.
-The Number 5 roast is for all practicle purposes a French roast, and it smells good.
-It tastes good too, and this roast is an excellent choice for mixing with hot milk to make a French-style cafe au lait.
+The Number 5 is basically a French roast, and it smells good.
+It tastes good too, and is an excellent choice for mixing with hot milk to make French-style cafe au lait.

 The Other Great Cheap Coffee

-For a change of pace dark roast, Café Bustelo is a worthy inexpensive coffee.
-It’s café espresso molida, which means roasted and ground for espresso, but despite the fine grind, Café Bustelo makes an excellent and reliable cup of dark drip coffee.
+For a dark roast, Café Bustelo is supreme .
+It’s café espresso molida, which means roasted and ground for espresso, but despite the fine grind, Café Bustelo makes a complex and reliable cup of dark drip coffee.